 Traditional Easter Service with Choir and Brass (Rite II) | 11:00 a.m.

-Our final service on Easter morning will again feature special music from the choir, organ, and a brass ensemble.
+Our final service on Easter morning will again feature special music from the choir, organ, and brass instruments.
 Nursery care will be provided.
 No children’s chapel at this service, and no Youth Gathering this evening.